1jour1vin

 Wine rated (2023 guide) 99/100

-Dark, intense, purple and beautiful color.
+A deep, intense, beautiful purple color.
 Intense, refined, fruity, pure, and subtle on the nose.
-Creamy touch when swirled.
-Meticulously smooth on the palate, with a bright flavor, a mellow body, and greater depth than usual.
-Complex and energetic, the wine evolves with well-controlled power and a grand finish with noble tannins.
-It's so captivating.
+A creamy note emerges when swirled.
+The palate is meticulously smooth, with a vibrant flavor, a velvety body, and greater depth than usual.
+Complex and energetic, the wine unfolds with well-controlled power, culminating in a long finish with noble tannins.
+It is truly captivating.

 The Wine Cellar Insider - Jeff Leve